 I received my bachelor's with honors in Mechanical Engineering and Chemistry from Sharif University of Technology in Iran.
 I joined Prof. Thornton's lab at the University of Michigan after working in Computational Nanoscience Lab at Washington State University for one year under supervision of Dr. Soumik Banerjee.

-(02/20/2017): I was awarded the Towner Prize from the College of Engineering for distinguished academic achievement
+(02/20/2017): I was awarded the Towner Prize for distinguished academic achievement from the UM College of Engineering

 (06/06/2016): My paper on the electrochemical stability window of ionic liquids as lithium battery electrolytes is published in JPC-B